ProjectAliceDev/aoserror/_posts/2018-09-29-missing-cyanide-instrument.md

 date: 2018-09-29
 title: MISSING_CYANIDE_INSTRUMENT
 categories:
+    - Minor
-    - Fatal
+    - Setup
 description: MISSING_CYANIDE_INSTRUMENT
-type: Document
+type: Setup
 ---
 ## Details
 - Provider: Default
-- Type: Fatal
+- Type: Minor
-- Applies to versions: 0.1.2ddtar+
+- Applies to versions: 0.1.2ddtar - 1.0.0beta1

 ## Cause of error
 The user did not agree to the licensing conditions as per the developer's license terms or the AliceOS license terms.